 Filler Metal: The filler metal is added externally (if required).
-In case of manual welding, filler metal in form of rods are used.
+In the case of manual welding, filler metal in form of rods is used.
 Whereas, filler metal in wire form is used for mechanized or robotic welding.
-Filler metal specification is same as that used in gas Tungsten Arc Welding (GTAW).
+Filler metal specification is the same as that used in gas Tungsten Arc Welding (GTAW).
 To learn more about tungsten electrodes, Please click here.

 Two types of arc modes are used in plasma arc welding, these are;

 - Non-Transferred Arc Mode.

 In transferred arc mode, the electrode is connected to one terminal of the power source (Generally with Negative polarity) and the workpiece is connected with the other terminal (Positive terminal).
 Hence the workpiece becomes a part of the electrical circuit (the nozzle remains intact), and heat is obtained from the anode spot on the workpiece and the plasma jet.

 In the non-transferred arc mode, the electrode is connected to one terminal of the power source (generally with negative polarity) and the nozzle is connected with the other terminal (positive terminal).
 Hence, the arc is established and maintained between the electrode and the constricting orifice.
 The workpiece remains out of the electrical arc circuit. non-transferred arc mode is suitable for cutting and joining nonconductive materials.